Mindspark Interactive Network: myWebSearch Toolbar-browser hijacker

-The myWebSearch Toolbar, also known as MyWay Speedbar, MyWay Education Guide, MyWay Searchbar, MyAllSearch Search Assistant, MyWay Search Assistant, MyWeb Searchbar, MyDigitalCalendar or most commonly MyWay is a web-browser add-on that purportedly provides additional function to a user's internet browser.
+The myWebSearch Toolbar, also known as MyWay Speedbar, MyWay Education Guide, MyWay Searchbar, MyAllSearch Search Assistant, MyWay Search Assistant, MyWeb Searchbar, MyDigitalCalendar or most commonly MyWay is a web-browser add-on that purportedly provides additional function to a user's web browser.
 The toolbar was required in many of Mindspark products, allowing the user to query search results using the myWebSearch engine. myWebSearch Toolbar was previously known as MyWay Searchbar.
 Dell was known to pre-install the software on their commercially sold machines.

-Older versions of the program displayed pop-up advertisements on the user's screen and would take over the user's internet browser, change the user's internet settings, and would be installed without the user's permission, causing the MyWay and successor myWebSearch toolbar to be classified as spyware or adware.
+Older versions of the program displayed pop-up advertisements on the user's screen and would take over the user's web browser, change the user's internet settings, and would be installed without the user's permission, causing the MyWay and successor myWebSearch toolbar to be classified as spyware or adware.
 This browser hijacker has also been verified as being notoriously difficult to remove.
-It still takes over a user's internet browser and search function.
+It still takes over a user's web browser and search function.